wootfish/theseus.dht/docs/index.md

 The process for receiving higher-level protocol messages is therefore essentially this:

 1. Read bytes off the wire until we've received 20 bytes total.
-2. Decrypt these 20 bytes and treat the resulting 4 bytes as an unsigned, big-endian 32-bit integer N.
+2. Decrypt these 20 bytes of ciphertext and treat the resulting 4-byte plaintext as an unsigned, big-endian 32-bit integer N.
 3. Read bytes off the wire until we've received N + 16 more bytes total.
 4. Decrypt these N + 16 bytes.
-This is the protocol message.
+The resulting N plaintext bytes are the protocol message.
 5. Repeat.

-This scheme allows the size of every ciphertext to be known in advance, which in turn allows arbitrary message chunking without risk of ambiguity regarding message boundaries.
-Thus, individual packets sent across the wire can be arbitrarily sized, and thus the protocol can assume essentially any traffic pattern.
+This scheme allows the size of every ciphertext to be known in advance, which in turn allows arbitrary message chunking without risk of any ambiguity around message boundaries.
+Individual packets sent across the wire can therefore be arbitrarily sized, meaning the protocol can assume essentially any traffic pattern.

 It's probably worth noting that this scheme creates a theoretical limit on the size of Theseus protocol messages: 2<sup>32</sup> - 1 = 4,294,967,295 bytes.
 That's 4 GiB, so any application running up against this limit has probably made some big mistakes along the way, to the point where the size limit is the least of their concerns.